Abhishake1999/ColorSVG/CONTRIBUTING.md

 ### Pull Requests

 Taking matters into your own hands?
 Fine.
 Feel free to send pull requests, be it minor patches that fix spelling, or complete reworks of how things are handled.
-Please format your code properly using tabs.
+Please format your code properly using two spaces.

 ### Suggestions